Alexhuszagh/PyCPP/ROADMAP.md

     - Change the default hash...

+    -- Need to modify all my allocators to learn from polymorphic
+        - Stack is the obvious one.

     - Look at use woever rope.

     - Make allocators non-optional, use a polymorphic allocator by default...